Position: Engineering and biomechanics tutor, Ara Institute of Canterbury.

 She’d also heard how beautiful the country was and how many opportunities there were for people like her who enjoy sports and the outdoors.

 One of the aims of Lindsey’s PhD was to look at optimal positions and equipment for cyclists to reduce their aerodynamic drag.
-She also developed a model to predict finishing times for track cyclists so that they can work out the ideal power strategy to win races.
+Part of this work was creating new cycle helmets using 3D printers4 to test new helmet designs aimed at reducing aerodynamic drag5.
+The researchers used the Canterbury University wind tunnel to analyse airflow and drag6 as high-speed wind moves over cyclists.
+She also developed a model to predict finishing times for track cyclists so that they can work out the ideal power7 strategy to win races.

 In 2010, she was awarded the prestigious Prime Minister’s Scholarship to work with BikeNZ to help some of New Zealand’s top cyclists prepare for the 2012 Olympic Games, and she visited the impressive wind tunnel facilities at the San Diego Air and Space Technology Centre.